MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.CloudCommunications/Get-MgCommunicationOnlineMeeting.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IPaths1Pc6SxrCommunicationsOnlinemeetingsMicrosoftGraphCreateorgetPostRequestbodyContentApplicationJsonSchema1>`: .
+`BODYPARAMETER <IPaths1Pc6SxrCommunicationsOnlinemeetingsMicrosoftGraphCreateorgetPostRequestbodyContentApplicationJsonSchema>`: .
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[ChatInfo <IMicrosoftGraphChatInfo>]`: chatInfo
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
-    - `[MessageId <String>]`: The unique identifier of a message in a Microsoft Teams channel.
+    - `[MessageId <String>]`: The unique identifier for a message in a Microsoft Teams channel.
     - `[ReplyChainMessageId <String>]`: The ID of the reply message.
     - `[ThreadId <String>]`: The unique identifier for a thread in Microsoft Teams.
   - `[EndDateTime <DateTime?>]`:
   - `[ExternalId <String>]`:
-  - `[Participants <IMicrosoftGraphMeetingParticipants1>]`: meetingParticipants
+  - `[Participants <IMicrosoftGraphMeetingParticipants>]`: meetingParticipants
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Attendees <IMicrosoftGraphMeetingParticipantInfo[]>]`: Information of the meeting attendees.
       - `[Identity <IMicrosoftGraphIdentitySet>]`: identitySet